loresuso/falco-action/README.md

 Let's delve into their details.

-> Note: we recommend users to always pin the dependencies of this GitHub Action to ensure the use of an immutable release
+> Note: we recommend users to always pin the dependencies of these GitHub Actions to ensure the use of an immutable release

 ## Live mode